All Things Sakura 2018

 9 Articles to Read Before Your First Hanami For The Season

-The temperatures will soon be rising, the winter coats will be traded for lighter jackets and the buds on cherry trees will start opening, which means it’ll soon be time for one of our favorite Japanese traditions: hanami (cherry blossom viewing).
+The temperatures are rising, the winter coats are traded for lighter jackets and the buds on cherry trees have already started opening, which means it’s time for one of our favorite Japanese traditions: hanami (cherry blossom viewing).

 A quick guide to the capital’s best cherry blossom viewing spots.
 From the Meguro River to Tokyo Midtown, this article will help you build the perfect travel itinerary for the sakura season in Tokyo.

 Real sakura fans can never be satisfied just looking at the pretty flowers — they want to know all about them.
 So Savvy has an article introducing you to the secrets of every sakura petal; their types and differences.
 After this, you’ll easily be able to tell your friends and family differences between kawazuzakura and someisyoshino.

 Contributor Cheryl White takes you on a relaxed journey on foot along the Meguro River — one of Tokyo’s most popular and picturesque cherry blossom viewing destinations.

 Looking for the perfect cherry blossom gift to bring back home?
 Or do you just have a sweet tooth for all things sakura?
 These 12 sakura-inspired sweets and drinks will have you drooling over the photos and then running around Tokyo in search of them.